kurtosis-tech/kurtosis/docs/docs/quickstart.md

 We call this approach [multi-phase runs][multi-phase-runs-reference].
 While multi-phase runs has powerful benefits over traditional scripting, it also means _you cannot reference Execution values like IP address in Starlark_ because they simply don't exist at Interpretation time.
 We'll explore how Kurtosis gracefully handles values generated during the Execution phase at the Interpretation phase later on in the quickstart.

-**This section introduced Kurtosis' ability to validate environment definitions work as intended, _before_ they're run, helping developers catch errors sooner and save resources when configuring multi-container test environments.**
+**This section introduced Kurtosis' ability to validate that definitions work as intended, _before_ they are run - helping developers catch errors sooner & save resources when configuring multi-container test environments.**

 Add some data
 -------------